nye17/javelin/README.rst

 Please send an email to ``yingzu AT sjtu.edu.cn`` if you have any questions.

+    *Version 0.35* is now working under Python 3, and please go to `JAVELIN2 <https://github.com/nye17/javelin2>`_ for the previous version that is compatible with Python 2.

     *Version 0.34* includes the new DPmap_Model method, which is an extension of the Pmap_model that works with two lagged-components in the line-band, unlike Pmap_model with a continuum component and a single lagged component.